 The teacher and children share the pen.
 Children are invited to come up and write on the chart or interactive whiteboard, e.g., particular words or sounds that they are familiar with and can spell.
-Collaborative writing opportunities with the teacher and other children is an important precursor to the introduction of a writing workshop.

 In interactive writing, the teacher and children both act as the scribe.